Collage of three D.C. plates.

 1945 Registration Numbers

 Passenger.
 An overview of registration numbers used from Jan.
 1935-March 1948 is provided on our page upon which plates of the 1930s are described.
 Click here to get there.
-Specifically with respect to 1945, the lowest five-digit and highest passenger vehicle registration numbers are 54-492 and 114-455, respectively.
+Specifically with respect to 1945, the lowest (five-digit) and highest observed numbers are 45-173 and 128-020.

 1946 Passenger plate no. 107-817